wminshew/emrysdocs/content/docs/users/tutorial.md

     # use a different python script for execution
     sudo emrys run --main test/numpy/other-main.py

+## Running jupyter notebooks

+Once a configuration file is in place, the user can access a remote jupyter kernal with the following command:

+    sudo emrys notebook

+When convenient, flags will override configuration settings.

+    # load a different .ipynb notebook
+    sudo emrys run --main test/numpy/other-notebook.ipynb

 ## How does it work?

 Emrys run does ~4 things: